Bhopal: Continuing legacy of a disaster – DW – 01/02/2025

 Families cannot forget the Bhopal gas leak of 1984 and struggle with the aftermath up until today.
 Surekha Lakkewar can still remember the evening of December 2, 1984: "Our eyes suddenly started to hurt, as if someone had rubbed chilies into them, and we could hardly breathe."

-Now, more than four decades later, a court has ordered the removal of the toxic waste to a disposal facilitiy.
+Now, more than four decades later, India's Supreme Court has ordered the removal of the toxic waste to a disposal facilitiy.

-Note: Editor's note (January 2, 2025): This video report, initially broadcast in December 2023, highlights the alarming gaps in toxicity studies, including the findings of a 2009 joint study by NEERI and the National Geophysical Research Institute (NGRI) that found that the factory site contains an estimated 1 million tons of contaminated soil, 1 ton of mercury spillage and 150 tons of underground waste.
-Activists continue to demand Dow Chemicals be held accountable for a thorough assessment of environmental and health damages.